showell/elm-py/articles/AboutDict.md

 do the work here.

 But it's really not that big a deal.
 Your key takeaway from `Dict` should be that 99% of the key pieces are pure Elm.
+Also, 100% of the code inside `Dict.elm` is pure Elm; it's only indirectly coupled to the kernel code.